Interested in learning how to sell life insurance successfully?

 For example, a father teaches his son his trade so that one day he can replicate his father’s success.

-Selling insurance is exactly the same.
+Learning how to sell life insurance is exactly the same.

 You need a mentor to take you under his wing and to show you the ropes.